blog posts

 Hyper-V Virtual Switch

-The virtual switch directs packets to the meta-address, manages virtual local area network tags, and can even provide some features such as service (QoS).
+The virtual switch directs packets to the meta-address, manages virtual local area network tags, and even provides some features such as service (quality of service).

-This tool offers advanced capabilities for connecting virtual machines to private and physical networks.
-Of course, a software development kit for managing this tool is provided for programmers.
+This tool allows virtual machines to be connected to private and physical networks.
+Of course, programmers are provided with a software development kit for managing this tool.

-In addition, the Hyper-V Virtual Switch provides powerful governance policies for isolation, security, traffic guidance, protection against malicious virtual machines, simple debugging, and service delivery at various levels.
+In addition, the Hyper-V Virtual Switch provides robust governance policies for isolation, security, traffic guidance, protection against malicious virtual machines, simple debugging, and service delivery at various levels.

 However, the Hyper-V Virtual Switch only supports Ethernet and does not support other technologies available on local area networks such as Infiniband and Fiber Channel.

-Microsoft Virtual Switch, because it can support Windows Filtering Platform and Network Device Interface Specification drivers by default, allows any standalone software developer to develop extended extensions called Virtual Switch Extensions for Hyper-Switch Created to improve network performance and improve security.
+Microsoft Virtual Switch, because it can support Windows Filtering Platform and Network Device Interface Specification drivers by default, allows any standalone software developer to develop extended extensions called Virtual Switch Extensions for Hyper-Switch.
+These extensions were Created to improve network performance and security.

-A virtual machine equipped with a virtual network card can be connected to the Hyper-V Switch via the switch port.
-Microsoft Virtual Switch, because it can support Windows Filtering Platform and Network Device Interface Specification drivers by default, allows any standalone software developer to develop extended extensions called Virtual Switch Extensions for Hyper-Switch Created to improve network performance and improve security.
+A virtual machine with a virtual network card can be connected to the Hyper-V Switch via the switch port.
+Microsoft Virtual Switch, because it can support Windows Filtering Platform and Network Device Interface Specification drivers by default, allows any standalone software developer to develop extensions called Virtual Switch Extensions for Hyper-Switch, which were Created to improve network performance and security.

-A virtual machine equipped with a virtual network card can be connected to the Hyper-V Switch via the switch port.
-Microsoft Virtual Switch, because it can support Windows Filtering Platform and Network Device Interface Specification drivers by default, allows any standalone software developer to develop extended extensions called Virtual Switch Extensions for Hyper-Switch Created to improve network performance and improve security.
+A virtual machine with a virtual network card can be connected to the Hyper-V Switch via the switch port.
+Microsoft Virtual Switch, because it can support Windows Filtering Platform and Network Device Interface Specification drivers by default, allows any standalone software developer to develop extensions called Virtual Switch Extensions for Hyper-Switch, which were Created to improve network performance and security.

 What are the main features of Hyper-V Virtual Switch?

-The most important features of the Hyper-V Virtual Switch that make you want to use it are:
+The most essential features of the Hyper-V Virtual Switch that make you want to use it are:

-• ARP / ND Poisoning (spoofing) protection: Provides a powerful layer of protection against a malicious virtual machine.
+• ARP / ND Poisoning (spoofing) protection: Provides a robust layer of protection against a malicious virtual machine.
 A malicious virtual machine can use the ARP (Address Resolution Protocol) protocol to eavesdrop on the IP addresses of other virtual machines.
-The ARP / ND Poisoning protection mechanism protects machines from attacks that may jeopardize a virtual machine via the IPv6 protocol using the Neighbor Discovery spoofing technique.
+Using the Neighbor Discovery spoofing technique, the ARP / ND Poisoning protection mechanism protects machines from attacks that may jeopardize a virtual machine via the IPv6 protocol.

-• DHCP Guard protection: Creates a layer of protection around virtual machines.
-In this case, if a malicious virtual machine tries to present itself as a Dynamic Host Configuration Protocol (DHCP) server and seeks to assign a malicious IP address to other machines or implements a middleman attack, it fails.
+• DHCP Guard protection: This creates a layer of protection around virtual machines.
+In this case, it fails if a malicious virtual machine tries to present itself as a Dynamic Host Configuration Protocol (DHCP) server and seeks to assign a malicious IP address to other machines or implements an intermediary attack.
 Will be.

 • Port ACLs: Provide a consistent solution for filtering traffic based on MAC (Media Access Control) MAC addresses or IP addresses/address range that allows an isolated virtual network.